-The team supports over 600+ seniors transition to Skyline College through the Counseling Liaison Program (CLP).
-In collaboration with Skyline and high school counselors, matriculation steps are brought to the high schools.
-This includes application workshops, orientations, counseling appointments and registration support.
-There have been some challenges in coordinating this program at the high school sites due to transitions and vacancies in college and career centers that impacts overall student engagement.
+Outreach supports over 700+ students' transition to Skyline College through the Counseling Liaison Program (CLP).
+In collaboration with Skyline and high school coordinators, matriculation steps are brought to the high schools.
+This includes workshops, orientations, counseling appointments and registration support.
+Challenges continue in coordinating these efforts at the high schools due to transitions and vacancies in college and career centers impacting overall student engagement.